i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Store with
     Standard LS2 type (3)
 Store at
-    Hash of destination, with daily rotation, as for LS 1 Typical expiration
+    Hash of destination
+    This hash is then used to generate the daily "routing key", as in LS1 Typical expiration
     10 minutes, as in a regular LS.
 Published by